foss-for-synopsys-dwc-arc-processors/toolchain/README.md

       -mnorm -mmpy-option=6 -mbarrel-shifter \
       --param l1-cache-size=32768 --param l1-cache-line-size=128"

+To build native ARC Linux toolchain (toolchain that runs on same system as for which it compiles, so host == target) it is required first to build a normal cross toolchain for this system.
+Then it should be added it to the PATH, after that `build-all.sh` can be run:

+    $ ./build-all.sh --no-elf32 --install-dir $INSTALL_ROOT_NATIVE \
+      --cpu archs --native --host arc-snps-linux-uclibc

+In this command line, argument to `--cpu` option must correspond to the target CPU and argument to `--host` options depends on whether this is a big or little endian target.
+Install directory must be different than the one where cross-toolchain is installed.

 ### Building toolchain on Windows

 To build toolchain for Windows hosts it is recommended to do a "Canadian